ronihogri/financial-doc-reader/steps/step3_extract_by_concept/README.md

 ### <a id="figure-3-3"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step3_extract_by_concept/images/36_supervisor_corrects_MINI.png)

 **Figure 3.3: Example of error correction by supervisor process.** In this document, the mini model determined that 4 items in the Balance Sheet are related to LTD. However, two of these items should not have been included (red arrows): 'Long-term deferred tax liabilities' and 'Long-term tax liabilities'.
-The supervisor successfully identified these errors (items "3" and "4") and removed them.
+The supervisor successfully identified these errors (items "3" and "4"; green arrow), and triggered their removal.
 <br>
 <br>